youssef097/live-drawing/README.md

 ## Technologies
-All the client-side logic is made with vanilla Javascript, using the canvas API.
+All the client-side logic is made with vanilla Javascript, using the canvas API. <br>
-Real time communcation is possible thanks to Socket.io The server is running on NodeJS.
+Real time communcation is possible thanks to Socket.io <br>
+The server is running on NodeJS. <br>
-The views are rendered with ejs.
+The views are rendered with ejs. <br>
-The fill color feature was made working with the pixel that data that canvas offer, applying the [Flood fill algorithm](https://en.wikipedia.org/wiki/Flood_fill).
+The fill color feature was made working with the pixel that data that canvas offer, applying the [Flood fill algorithm](https://en.wikipedia.org/wiki/Flood_fill). <br>

 ## Demos
 ### Simulating multiple real-time users on multiple sessions.